 Email might seem somewhat outdated, but it’s here to stay.
 There are an estimated 3.9 billion active email users around the world.
 And the average American worker receives an average of 126 emails each day.

 Due to the popularity of this channel, businesses must offer reliable, timely customer support via email.
-There are a number of tools that can help customer support representatives stay on top of emails and monitor customer relationships.
+There are a number of tools that can help customer support representatives stay on top of emails and monitor customer relationships, whether it be to pitch your brand, follow-up, or a multitude of reasons.

 As we touched on earlier, social media is going to become even more important for customer support in 2020.
 To make the most of each social media platform, businesses must hire the right team members.